You need to drive traffic to your blog to sell books online

 I know from my own experience that the number of social media Retweets, shares and Likes I receive on my various platforms are well over ten times the number of real website and blog page views that I can verify from Facebook and Twitter using Google Analytics.

-Google, Yahoo and Bing Search are the key to driving organic traffic to your book
+Google, Yahoo and Bing Search are the key to driving more traffic to your blog

 By far the best way to gain real traffic though is from Google, Bing or Yahoo search, but of course, no one is going to search for you by name, or by your book title.

-Therefore, using this as a basis for attracting more traffic, think about writing blog posts that fulfil either of these three basic needs.
+Therefore, using this as a basis for attracting more traffic, think about writing blog posts that fulfil one of these three basic needs.

 Blog post titles that begin with ‘How To’ are powerful, so think about what knowledge you have, and what problems you can solve for people.

-You could base your posts around writing or publishing problems that are commonly encountered.
+You could base your posts on writing or publishing problems that are commonly encountered.
 How to get your manuscript approved on Smashwords, for example.